nest/nest-simulator/doc/styleguide/styleguide.rst

        }

-For input/output examples use the following
+For input/output examples use the following syntax

 ::